numbas/editor/docs/question/reference.rst

         JavaScript functions should return their result with a ``return`` expression.
         You don't need to write the ``function(parameters) {}`` part - just write the function body.

-    Output type
-        The type of the value returned by the function.

     Parameters
         The parameters given to the function.
         You can refer to them by name in the function's definition.
         Make sure you correctly set the types of the parameters.
         You can define several functions with the same name but different parameter types, if it makes sense to do so.

+        You can specify the type of contents of :data:`list` and :data:`dict` parameters using the selection box following the text :guilabel:`of`.

+    Output type
+        The type of the value returned by the function.

 JME functions
 ^^^^^^^^^^^^^